• Before & After

 This post will go in the off-topic category because it has nothing to do with home improvement.
 It was inspired after going through some old photos of my grandfather’s machine shop, and my ever increasing admiration of his skills.

-I can remember my grandfather going over to a circuit box and pulling this huge lever, which would start the belts and flywheels whirring overhead.
+I can remember my grandfather going over to a circuit box and pulling this huge lever, which would start the belts and flywheels moving overhead.
 Once those were running, they could operate the machinery.
 OSHA would probably shut this place down today, but this was from a different era.

 Norton Crankshaft Grinder